brendanmcoyne/CS506-FinalProject/README.md

 - Two plots showing payroll vs win% and payroll rank vs win% for one specific team from 2000–2015.
 - This helps analyze whether the league-wide correlation between payroll and success holds true for an individual franchise.

-2. Data Processing
+**2. Data Processing**

-- Data was collected and cleaned using Python scraping functions.
+Data was collected and cleaned using Python scraping functions.

 Data Sources:
-SteveTheUmp: Active roster payroll data for all MLB teams (2000–2015).
+- SteveTheUmp: Active roster payroll data for all MLB teams (2000–2015).
-Pro Baseball Reference: Team win–loss records, division placements, and postseason results.
+- Pro Baseball Reference: Team win–loss records, division placements, and postseason results.

 All data was saved into CSV files.

 Data Cleaning Steps:

-Combined datasets by year and team name.
+- Combined datasets by year and team name.
-Handled missing data (e.g., removed incomplete seasons).
+- Handled missing data (Added incomplete payroll numbers).
-Updated team names to present day for consistency Created new features:
+- Updated team names to present day for consistency Created new features:
-Payroll Rank (rank within league for that season) Binary playoff/division/World Series win indicators Normalized key numeric fields for modeling.
+- Payroll Rank (rank within league for that season)
+- Binary playoff/division/World Series win indicators

 Final Dataset:
+Record Sheet: ~480 total team-seasons (30 teams × 16 years).
+Columns include: Year, League, Division, Team, W, L, Wpct, Playoffs, DivisionWin, WorldSeriesWin

-~480 total team-seasons (30 teams × 16 years).
+Payroll Sheet: ~480 total team-seasons (30 teams × 16 years).

-Columns include: Team, Year, Payroll, Payroll_Rank, Win_Percentage, Made_Playoffs, Won_Division, Won_WS
+Columns include: Year, Rank, Team, Payroll

-3. Data Modeling Methods
+**3. Data Modeling Methods**

 So far, the focus of the project has been on exploratory data analysis (EDA) and visualization to identify potential relationships between team payroll and success metrics.

-Work Completed to Date
+Work Completed to Date:

-Conducted visual analysis through scatterplots of payroll vs. win percentage for 2000 and 2015.
+- Conducted visual analysis through scatterplots of payroll vs. win percentage for 2000 and 2015.

-Created a combined scatterplot (2000–2015) showing all teams, color-coded by playoff/division/World Series outcomes.
+- Created a combined scatterplot (2000–2015) showing all teams, color-coded by playoff/division/World Series outcomes.

-Generated payroll rank vs win% graphs (for all teams and for playoff teams only).
+- Generated payroll rank vs win% graphs (for all teams and for playoff teams only).

-Produced team-specific visualizations to see whether the overall correlation holds for a single franchise.
+- Produced team-specific visualizations to see whether the overall correlation holds for a single franchise.

 Planned Modeling Approaches
 In the next phase (November–December), I plan to implement the following models using scikit-learn:

 Linear Regression